Income inequality in the Philippines: Visayas

 The gross regional domestic program (GRDP) of Western Visayas grew at an annual average of 5.9 percent from 2004 to 2009.
 This was notably higher than the national growth of 4.7 percent during those years.
 The growth was largely because of the industry sector primarily because of the manufacturing and quarrying of coal in Semirara Island, Caluya and Antique.
-Western Visayas is also known for its agriculture based economy which managed to grow steadily at 3.0 percent from 2004–2009 except for 2004 where it grew a notable 7.0 percent.
+Western Visayas is also known for its agriculture based economy which managed to grow steadily at 3.0 percent from 2004 to 2009 except for 2004 where it grew a notable 7.0 percent.
 The construction of infrastructure in the past few years resulted in the expansion of the industry section.
 Because of this growth, the Western Visayas economy increased its contribution to the gross domestic product in 2009 to 7.6 percent from the 7.3 percent in 2008.

-In Central Visayas, the long term goal is for it to be the leading growth center in the country, that would steer the Philippine economy into greater heights.
+In Central Visayas, the long-term goal is for it to be the leading growth center in the country, that would steer the Philippine economy into greater heights.
 The goal is to have Central Visayas known locally and internationally as the premier tourist destination and the centre of trade and industry in the country.
 Booth government and private sectors will work together to accelerate the growth of the regional economy to an average of 7.2 percent to 7.7 percent for 2011–2016.

 From 2004 to 2009, the gross regional domestic product (GRDP) of Eastern Visayas grew at an average rate of 3.6 percent.
 This was short of the RDP target of 6.1 percent and the national growth rate of 4.8 percent.
 The region's contribution to the national economy remains at 2.2 percent.
 The decline in 2009 was largely due to heavy rains and infestation of pests and deceases in major production areas.
 The biggest contributor to the regional economy is the agriculture and fishery subsectors which account for 33.5 percent of the region's GRDP.